geek-kb/aidoc_assignment/README.md

 Under the **terraform/** directory, two primary subdirectories exist:

 1. **modules/** - Contains all reusable Terraform modules, each dedicated to a specific AWS resource.
-   _Note: README.md files should be added for each module._
 2. **states/** - Represents the actual infrastructure environments, organized by AWS account, region, and deployment stage.

 ## Infrastructure Design Rationale